-- All DNAP level coursework must result in a minimum earned grade of "B" (80%-89%). - Students will automatically be dismissed from the program and referred to the MTSA Progressions Committee for receiving a failing course grade for any course.
+- All DNAP level coursework must result in a minimum earned grade of "B" (80% or above). - Students will automatically be dismissed from the program and referred to the MTSA Progressions Committee for receiving a failing course grade for any course.
 Failing is defined as any grade below 80%. - Students who are placed on any type of probation, other than grade-related, greater than one (1) time will be dismissed from the program. - Students have the right to appeal decisions of the Progressions Committee by following the MTSA appeal process. - Each student is carefully evaluated for academic achievement on a regular and continuing basis.
 Academic grades are published per semester on the academic transcript.
 Students shall be advised by their DNAP Program Administrator/Advisor concerning their academic progress at least each semester. - Each student will have access to their unofficial MTSA Transcript at any time, via the student portal, reflecting academic progress, with current and cumulative GPAs. - Students must keep a current RN license and APN/APRN (as applicable) license for the state in which they reside on file with MTSA during the entire program.
-The student must also possess a current RN license for any other state in which he chooses to participate in educational experiences related to the DNAP program, such as the Scholarly project. - During NAP Council meetings, general observations about DNAP Completion Degree student are discussed.
-Any recommendations by that committee are given to the Program Administrator.
-The Progressions Committee makes the final decision relative to any action regarding performance.
-Should it be determined that there may be a negative decision by the Progressions Committee (i.e., probation), the student will be offered the opportunity to discuss his performance with the Progressions Committee, prior to any decision.
+The student must also possess a current RN license for any other state in which he chooses to participate in educational experiences related to the DNAP program, such as the Scholarly project. - During NAP Council meetings, general observations about DNAP Completion Degree students are discussed.
+Recommendations by the committee are given to the Program Administrator. - The Progressions Committee makes the final decision of official action based on student's performance. - The student will be offered the opportunity to discuss his performance with the Progressions Committee, prior to any decision.